+MBA 606 Forensic Accounting (4)

+MBA 607 Fraud Examination (4)

+MBA 608 Fraud and the Legal Environment (4)

+MBA 609 Computer Fraud (4)

+MBA 614 Auditing and Assurance I (4)

+MBA 615 Auditing and Assurance II (4)

+MBA 616 Information Systems Auditing (4)

+MBA 617 Internal Auditing (4)

+MBA 620 International Accounting (4)

+\Note that if MBA 545 is chosen by the student as a required course it cannot apply to the concentration.

+Business Analytics:

+The Business Analytics concentration leverages information technology and business thinking to turn data into actionable intelligence.
+The concentration is designed for students who have an interest in quantitative methods, exploring and uncovering relationships through data analysis and using data to solve business problems.
+You may earn this concentration by selecting 12 or more credits from the list below, including the asterisked course:

+MIS/MSBA 659 Business Analytics (4)\

+MIS 674 Database Management Systems (4)

+MIS/MSBA 663 Machine Learning (4)

+MIS 677 Decision Support and Knowledge-based Systems (4)

+MSBA 685 Data Visualization (4)

+MSBA 686 Analytics for Big Data (4)

+MSBA 687 Data Warehousing (4)

+Business Law:

-The Business Law concentation focuses on how law shapes and transforms all aspects of business.
+The Business Law Concentration focuses on how law shapes and transforms all aspects of business.
 Students will engage in explorations of such present-day issues related to the role of law in the rights of employees, partnerships, corporations and their boards of directors.
 Students will learn to apply the tenants of case law in real property, copyright and commercial transaction issues.
-You may earn this concentration by selecting 12 or more credits from the list below:
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below:

 MBA 544 Introduction to Business Law (4)

 MBA 545 Business Law (4)

-MBA 633 Legal Aspects in HR (4)
+MBA 633 Legal Issues in the Workplace (4)

 MBA 546 Intellectual Property (4)

-Note that if MBA 545 and MBA 633 are chosen by the student as a required course they cannot apply to the concentration.
+\Note that if MBA 545 and MBA 633 are chosen by the student as a required course they cannot apply to the concentration.

 Derivatives Trading:

 In the world of financial management, derivatives trading is perhaps one of the most dynamic and controversial areas.
-This concentration is designed to prepare students for the Registered Commodities Representative (RCT) or Certified Financial Planner (CFP) license and/or to prepare
+This concentration is designed to prepare students for the Registered Commodities Representative (RCT) or Certified Financial Planner (CFP) license and/or to prepare students to manage their own portfolios.
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below: